alexandraYesbabylon/projectFlow/README.md

 The standard filename format for these views is: `{class_name}.{view_type}.{view_name}.json`.

-Here's an example of both a list and a form view for the `Company` entity:
+Here's an example of both a list and a form view for the "Company" entity:

 **Company.list.default.json**